Walnut Grove (Spotsylvania County, Virginia): Design and construction

 Walnut grove is a five-bay house with a raised brick basement.
 The front porch is distinctive Greek Revival.
 The flat porch roof over the entrance is supported by four square Tuscan columns joined by the original balustrades.
 The entry is adorned with carved sidelights and a leaded tracery transom.
 The shutters on the basement and first floor windows are original.
 The roof is hipped.

 The house's floor plan is L-shaped.
 Like the front entrance, the rear porch roof rests on Tuscan columns.
 The house has three brick interior-end chimneys.
 Oak beams in the hallway, kitchen, and dining room walls are exposed.
 These beams show Roman numerals indicating where joists are to be attached.
 These markings are identical to markings in Edgewood, another of Jennings' houses.

 Little has changed in the appearance of Walnut Grove since the mid-1800s.
 On the grounds, there is the original smokehouse, as well as the stone fireplace of the 18th century Coleman house that was built at Walnut Grove prior to the current house.
 This fireplace was once the kitchen for the home.

 In the 1980s the Bond house, an 18th-century building, was moved from Louisa County, Virginia to Walnut Grove.
 The restoration of this building, which currently serves as a bed and breakfast, was recognized by the Spotsylvania Preservation Foundation.
-The grounds also feature an English garden, vegetable gardens, orchards, and a vinyard.
+The grounds also feature an English garden, vegetable gardens, orchards, and a vineyard.